davidinfosec/DavidInfosec/readme.md

 #### A Python Script @ [Ely.gg CLI Lookup-Tool](https://github.com/davidinfosec/Ely.gg-CLI-Lookup-Tool)

-I created this script because I wanted to save on time and computer resources when looking up community-submitted prices for items in a popular video game.
+Ely.gg CLI Lookup was created because I wanted to save on time and computer resources when looking up community-submitted prices for items in a popular video game.

 #### A Python Script @ [Audio-Stream Detection (VBAN Protocol)](https://github.com/davidinfosec/VBAN-Stream-Detect)

-I created this in conjunction with a project for my church where I wanted audio streaming over the network to be automatically detected from receiving devices.
+I created Audio-Stream-Detection in conjunction with a project for my church where I wanted audio streaming over the network to be automatically detected from receiving devices.

 #### A Python Script @ [DownloadClip](https://github.com/davidinfosec/downloadclip)